FelixOnline/v2/content/articles/2018-05-11-clash-of-cultures-giskin-day.md

 G: Without a doubt.
 I think it starts very early on in school, where if you’re going to do the science route you’re obliged to take a certain set of subjects.
 There is definitely this two-tier system, where it’s generally thought that those good at maths go into the sciences and those that are not take the humanities, which is a great shame.

 Paradoxically, by the time students get to university, the arts feel too challenging somehow..
 But I think that is a side effect of being part of an institution in which the rhetoric of excellence sometimes interferes with the permission to experiment and permission to try things out.
 That’s what I think the arts are so useful: you can be experimental.
 The Horizons programme allows students to expand their boundaries and their ways of thinking.
 It’s a fantastic opportunity for all undergraduate students to engage with subjects that make them well-rounded individuals.They can then graduate with an education rather than  with just a degree.

+> “I think we could all do with being curious about everything, and not piegeon hole ourselves as ‘sciencey’ or ‘arty’”

 **F: Taking things back a little, could you tell us a little about your career and your journey  and how you ended up here today?**